BAMGames/europa-universalis-rules/doc/hre.md

  * Win for protestant: Berg remains intact (and that is one more Protestant province for the Protestant Union).
- * Win for Catholic League (historical result): partition of Berg in two provinces, Münster becomes Catholic and gets the *Köln* province.
+ * Win for Catholic League (historical result): partition of Berg in two provinces, Münster becomes Catholic and gets the *Jülich* province.
  * Win for AUS: The Duchy of Jülich is annexed by AUS.

 ### Event: Conversion of the Archbishop of Köln